All Episodes

 Is it a military base or just civilians living in this building?

-Uh So it was uh it was an orchestrated story in a in a setup uh to his interview with uh Nick Roberts and Howard Kurtz, by the way, who unveiled this on a CNN program reliable sources, played clips of NBC's Richard Engel and CBS's Elizabeth Palmer relating their trips to the damaged areas, with Palmer providing the sort of disclaimer that Robertson failed to include last week.
+Reliable sources played clips of NBC's Richard Engel and CBS's Elizabeth Palmer relating their trips to the damaged areas, with Palmer providing the sort of disclaimer that Robertson failed to include last week.

-CNN did not tag uh their report, thus.
+CNN did not tag their report thus.

-Interesting uh piece today, we find it by John Pedoritz.
+Let me find it by John Pedoritz.

-Amazing uh ladies and gentlemen, how this program is show prep for the rest of the media.
+Amazing, ladies and gentlemen, how this program is show prep for the rest of the media.

-Uh Padoritz J-Pod, as he's known among colleagues at National Review Online.
+Podoritz J-POD, as he's known among colleagues at National Review Online.

 Let me just read you some of the questions he asks.